All Episodes

 They make up things I haven't said and ask other people about them on these TV talk shows.

-I mean, even when I'm not here and I'm not saying anything, they make up things I'm saying and then ask their guests about it, or comment on it.
+I mean, even when I'm not here and I'm not saying anything, they make up things I'm saying and then ask their guests about it or comment on it.

-which have taken up this entire concept of who are the new kooks and who are the new weirdos, and how it is massive propaganda creating delusion in the minds of so many of really great how is it possible that in just the last ten years all of these things which were taboo throughout our culture,
+And I ran across a couple of posts at a website called The Federalist, which have taken up this entire concept of who are the new kooks and who are the new weirdos and how it is massive propaganda creating delusion in the minds of so many of really great questions.

-throughout the culture, things that were taboo are now not only normal but celebrated.
+How is it possible that in just the last 10 years, all of these things which were taboo throughout our culture, throughout the culture, things that were taboo are now not only normal, but celebrated.

 So I want to spend a little time on that when we get to it.

-Um we also to talk about cutting edge.
+We also do talk about cutting edge.

 She's not.